project-a/phantomas-frontend-metrics-collector/README.md

 # Phantomas Metrics Collector

-Collects frontend performance metrics for a list of configured sites and writes them to a list of json files.
+Collects frontend performance metrics for a list of configured sites and writes them to json files.

 In order to use it,